Skip to content

 Psychotherapy

-• Family-focused Therapy involves family members and details coping strategies as well as recognizing patterns and onset behavior for episodes.
+• Family-focused Therapy (FFT) involves family members and details coping strategies as well as recognizing patterns and onset behavior for episodes.

 • Psychoeducation teaches those affected by bipolar disorder how to recognize problem behavior as well as the patterns that lead to episodes.
 This type of psychotherapy is typically done in a group setting.